z-hymn/z-hymn/README.md

 👋  Hi, I’m Zoe.

 - 👀  Going into my third year of data/analytics.
 Currently a Senior Data Analyst at The Home Depot with an interest in data engineering.
+- I transitioned into data in 2022 working with HR data and now am working in Home Services data at The Home Depot.
 - 🌱  I’m currently working on data pipelines and CI/CD, scaling data, and removing data silos.
+I read a lot about fundamentals of data engineering -- schema, warehousing, normalization.
 -  In my off time, I spend time with my kids, husband, and dog.
 In that order.